Special Air Service: 22 SAS Regiment

 The regiment took part in the Iraq War, notably carrying out operations in Iraq before the 2003 invasion.
 Following the invasion, it formed part of Task Force Black/Knight to combat the post invasion insurgency; in late 2005/early 2006, the SAS were integrated into JSOC and focused its counterinsurgency efforts on combating al-Qaeda in Iraq and the Sunni insurgency alongside Delta Force.
 The counter-insurgency was successful, and the UKSF mission in Iraq ended in May 2009.
 Overall, more than 3,500 terrorists were "taken off the streets" of Baghdad by 22 SAS.

 Various British newspapers have speculated on SAS involvement in Operation Ellamy and the 2011 Libyan civil war.
 The Daily Telegraph reports that "defence sources have confirmed that the SAS has been in Libya for several weeks, and played a key role in coordinating the fall of Tripoli."
 While The Guardian reports "They have been acting as forward air controllers – directing pilots to targets – and communicating with NATO operational commanders.
 They have also been advising rebels on tactics."

 Members of the Special Air Service were deployed to Northern Iraq in late August 2014, and according to former SIS chief Richard Barrett, would also be sent to Syria, tasked with trying to track down the Islamic State of Iraq and the Levant (ISIL) terrorist group that the press labelled the Beatles.
-In 2024 it was acknowledged that five SAS members had been arrested by the Royal Military Police on suspicion of committing war crimes in Syria, though details have not been disclosed.

 Since the 1990s SAS officers have risen to senior appointments in the British Armed Forces.
 General Peter de la Billière was the commander in chief of the British forces in the 1990 Gulf War.
 General Michael Rose became commander of the United Nations Protection Force in Bosnia in 1994.
 In 1997 General Charles Guthrie became Chief of the Defence Staff the head of the British armed forces.
 Lieutenant-General Cedric Delves was appointed commander of the Field Army and deputy commander in chief NATO Regional Headquarters Allied Forces North in 2002–2003.